buzzer4mornin/LDA-short-text/README.md

 LDA performs well on long text data but its performance on short text data is not the best.

-Its underperformance on short text data is associated with its inference algorithm for estimating hidden variables - OPE (Online Maximum a Posteriori Estimation).
+Its underperformance on short text data is associated with its posterior inference algorithm - OPE (Online Maximum a Posteriori Estimation).
-In order to address disadvantage of OPE algorithm, one solution came from [recent study](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9138369) around novel algorithm, called BOPE, which uses Bernoulli randomness for OPE.
+In order to address disadvantage of OPE algorithm, one solution came from [recent paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9138369) around novel algorithm, called BOPE, which uses Bernoulli randomness for OPE.

 For empirical evaluations, paper uses BOPE and many other previous algorithms (OPE, VB, CVB0, CGS) on datasets with different average length per document: